Henry Killigrew (Royal Navy officer)

 Admiral Henry Killigrew (c.
 1652 – 9 November 1712) was a Royal Navy officer who rose to the rank of Admiral of the Blue and was appointed a Lord Commissioner of the Admiralty and member of the Board of Admiralty.
-After retiring from the Royal Navy he pursued a career in politics and later became a Member of Parliament.
+After retiring from the Royal Navy he pursued a career in politics and later became a Whig Member of Parliament.

 Naval career

 Henry Killgrew entered the navy in 1666 at the rank of Lieutenant assigned to HMS Cambridge.
 He took part in the St. James's Day Battle.
 From 1667 until 1691 he remained in his rank serving on board HMS Sapphire and then HMS Constant Warwick.
 He was promoted to Captain on 9 January 1671 and took command of HMS Forester (1657) and took part at the Battle of Solebay.
 In June 1673 he was appointed Captain of HMS Bonaventure until August 1673 during this period he took part in the first and second Battles of Schooneveld and the Battle of Texel.
 On 17 August 1673 he was appointed Captain of HMS Monck until 6 April 1674.
 From 14 June 1674 until 16 May 1689 he was appointed Captain and Commanding Officer of ten more ships.
 In 1686 he appointed to the temporary rank of Commodore.